mixxxdj/manual/source/hardware/controllers/roland_dj_202.rst

 -----------------------------

 ========================================================
 These are special features of the controller that do not interact directly with Mixxx.
 You are welcome to read about them in the manufacturer's official manual.
 ========================================================

+..
+Authors - Sébastien Guyot (BSDguy389), Jhade Williamson (evoixmr)